GlobalLives/globallives/content/plugins/relevanssi/readme.txt

 * Mohib Ebrahim for relentless bug hunting.

 == Changelog ==

+= 3.1.9 =
+* Fix to make Relevanssi compatible with WordPress 3.7.
+* Fixed a mistyped database table name.
+* Relevanssi disables responsive-flipbook shortcode in indexing; it was causing problems.
+* Fixed a problem with an author dropdown with no author selected.

+= 3.1.8 =
+* Category restriction and exclusion and couple of other category-related settings didn't work properly.
+* Support for Polylang broke the support for WPML.
+That is now fixed.
+* One deprecated `$wpdb->escape()` was still left; it's gone now.
+* Shortcode `layerslider` was causing problems with Relevanssi; Relevanssi now disables it before building excerpts.
+* Relevanssi won't break BBPress search anymore.
+* If Relevanssi Premium is installed, deleting Relevanssi will not remove the databases and the options.

+= 3.1.7 =
+* New filter: `relevanssi_comment_content_to_index` lets you modify comment content before it's indexed by Relevanssi (to index comment meta, for example).
+* Facetious support: if post_type is set to -1, Relevanssi will not hang up on it.
+* Numerical search terms work better now.
+* Excerpt-building had issues, which are now fixed.
+* Punctuation removal now replaces &nbsp; with a space.
+* "starrater" short code from GD Star Rating is now disabled in indexing.
+* Punctuation removal now replaces invisible spaces with a normal space.
+* Division by zero error caused by 0 in posts_per_page is now prevented, and -1 value for posts_per_page handled better.
+* Relevanssi doesn't apply `get_the_excerpt` filters to excerpts it builds any more.
+* New filter: `relevanssi_excerpt` lets you modify the excerpts Relevanssi creates.
+* Relevanssi now suspends WP post cache while indexing, making indexing a lot more efficient.
+Thanks to Julien Mession for this one.
+* Deprecated function errors in 3.6 removed.
+* When search included user profiles or taxonomy terms, Relevanssi would generate lots of MySQL errors.
+Not anymore.
+* New filter: `relevanssi_valid_status` lets you modify the post statuses Relevanssi indexes.
+* New filter: `relevanssi_index_taxonomies_args` lets you modify the arguments passed to get_terms() when indexing taxonomies (for example to set 'hide_empty' to false).
+* Searching by taxonomy ID could confuse two taxonomies with the same term_id.
+The search is now checking the taxonomy as well to see it's correct.
+* Basic support for Polylang plugin.
+* Russian and Italian stopwords are now included, thanks to Flector and Valerio Vendrame.
+* Small fix in the way user meta fields are handled.

 = 3.1.6 =
 * DEACTIVATE AND ACTIVATE THE PLUGIN AFTER YOU UPDATE.